geneontology/protege-tutorial/basic-restriction/README.txt

 Navigating over the resulting ontology:

-# navigate to "rough ER membrane"
+# Navigate to "rough ER membrane"
 # Find the parts of the rough ER membrane
 ## At this point the course instructor will show some of the tools for navigating around non-subclass relationships